KarlClinckspoor/KarlClinckspoor.github.io/_drafts/exult_combat.md

 TODO: Add some traces to double check if it's only party members that give up combat and return to the previous schedule

-DONE: Check if npc spells have a set number of uses.
-ExultStudio can be useful for this.

 TODO: Check all notes in the text.

-DONE: Check if random mages spawn with spells equipped.

-DONE: Do more testing here and apply some prints to random enemies spawned, e.g, from eggs.
-Do they spawn in patrol?
-- No!
-Many normal enemies spawn in combat already.
-They never left the combat state and kept failing repeatedly.
-Still need to dive a bit deeper to see why they aren't giving up.
-- Some humanoids did spawn in patrol though (pirate and mages)

 I decided to peek into the source code of [Exult](https://github.com/exult/exult) and figure out how combat works.
 I really enjoy watching/reading deep dives into game mechanics and thought,